GuilhermePFM/Simplex/README.md

 subject to [A | I] [x; w] = b,  x,w >= 0
 ```

-Starting with the identity basis (w = b), Phase 1 runs the simplex iterations.
+Any row with `b[i] < 0` is negated first so that `b ≥ 0` holds, making the all-artificials basis `w = b` immediately feasible.
+Phase 1 then runs the simplex iterations.
 If it terminates with objective value 0, the artificials are driven out and we have a BFS for the original problem.
 Otherwise the problem is **infeasible**.

 ### Phase 2 — Optimizing